visgl/deck.gl/docs/layers/solid-polygon-layer.md

 This section is about the special requirements when [supplying attributes directly](/docs/developer-guide/performance.md#supply-attributes-directly) to a `SolidPolygonLayer`.

-Because each polygon have different number of vertices, when `data.attributes.getPolygon` is supplied, the layer also requires an array `data.startIndices` that describes the vertex index at the start of each path.
+Because each polygon has a different number of vertices, when `data.attributes.getPolygon` is supplied, the layer also requires an array `data.startIndices` that describes the vertex index at the start of each polygon.
 For example, if there are 3 polygons of 3, 4, and 5 vertices each (including the end vertex that overlaps with the first vertex to close the loop), `startIndices` should be `[0, 3, 7, 12]`. *Polygons with holes are not supported when using precalculated attributes.*

 Additionally, all other attributes (`getFillColor`, `getElevation`, etc.), if supplied, must contain the same layout (number of vertices) as the `getPolygon` buffer.